jhj0517/chattercrafting/README.md

 # chattercrafting
-chattercrafting is a mobile AI chat project using APIs.
+chattercrafting is a mobile AI chat project using external APIs.
 This is built with Flutter.

 ![record](https://github.com/jhj0517/chattercrafting/assets/97279763/b80644e7-fa55-4a4f-a2d2-234e2251c01a)